Join Australia’s career community

 Volunteer Sales Assistant

 Write down the things you will say in the interview and memorise them.
 Practice in front of a mirror, with a friend or even a pet!
 Do this until you know your spiel back to front.
 Remember to take care of yourself in the day/days leading up to the interview; eat well and get good night's rest.
+When you are in the interview remember to use inflection and sound excited about being there.

 V